DUDGdev/DUDGX/README.md

 700000 - 800000  -5 DUDGX
 800000 - 900000  -4 DUDGX
 900000 - 1000000 -3 DUDGX
 1000000 untill the max supply is reached 1 DUDGX

+Pre Mine 60 000 000 to support the swap and development of DUDGX Project.

 To Build
 ---------------------